In this post

 June 22, 2020 Update

 Following the announcement of this clinical trial, a fortunate chain of events sparked a change in plans for this clinical trial.
 The Rabin Medical Center in Petah Tikva ran out of patients and several Israeli medical centers closed their coronavirus wards as the number of patients significantly waned.
 As a result, Stero is now turning its attention toward Europe who is still seeing surging cases in many countries.

-While COVID is now a key element in their research, it was not the main focus of their tria.
-First and foremost, Stero hopes to determine if CBD can enhance the effects of corticosteroids for autoimmune illness such as lupus and Crohn’s disease.
-Now since corticosteroids have also been shown recently to reduce the risk of the hyper immune system response that leads to death in nearly 70% of COVID cases, Stero seeks to understand that potential as well.
-In fact a recent UK trial showed that a specific corticosteroid dexamethasone reduced deaths of patients on ventilators by on-third.
-If CBD could support this proven therapy, theoretically thousands more lives could be saved.
+While COVID is now a key element in their research, it was not the main focus of their trial.
+First and foremost, Stero hopes to determine if CBD can enhance the effects of corticosteroids for autoimmune illnesses such as lupus and Crohn’s disease.
+Now since corticosteroids have also been shown recently to reduce the risk of the hyperimmune system response that leads to death in nearly 70% of COVID cases, Stero seeks to understand that potential as well.
+In fact a recent UK trial showed that specific corticosteroid dexamethasone reduced deaths of patients on ventilators by one-third.
+If CBD could support this proven therapy, theoretically thousands of more lives could be saved.

 In the 4-month trial, Stereo will give patients 300 mg a day–10 times the amount generally used by consumers as a daily wellness supplement.
 Stero cautions readers NOT to experiment with this dose at home.

 [RESEARCH] Analysis of high CBD medical cannabis for potential COVID-19 therapy